SIE Neftehim: History

 The modern image, as well as research and activity trends of the enterprise started to form after its corporatization in 1995-1996.
 The enterprise underwent some structural changes, inefficient researches were reduced and the main efforts were focused on the major trends, i.e. reforming and isomerization of gasoline fractions.
 The company searches for and develops technologies and catalysts for Russian and foreign refineries.
 The enterprise is operated in accordance with the ISO 9001:2008 quality management system in the sphere of development and introduction of petrochemical processes.

 Company management

-JSC SIE Neftehim is directed by its major shareholders – Alexander N. Shakun (General Director) and Marina L. Fedorova (Technical Director).
+JSC SIE Neftehim is directed by its major shareholders – Shakun Alexander Nikitovich (General Director) and Fedorova Marina Leonidovna (Technical Director).